 Transfer Requirements & Process

 - Stanford recognizes that the ACT charges a fee for each score report.
-If the cost associated with the submission of all ACT scores presents a financial hardship, you may simply send one score report and self-report the remainder of your ACT scores.
+If you are applying with a fee waiver and the cost associated with the submission of all ACT scores presents a financial hardship, you may simply send one score report and self-report the remainder of your ACT scores in your application.
 All official scores will be required if you are offered admission.

 - If you took the SAT or ACT before the writing section was added, email email@example.com.

 - For the SAT, we will focus on the highest individual Evidence-Based Reading and Writing, Math, and Essay scores from all test sittings.
 For SAT exams taken prior to March 2016, we will focus on the highest Critical Reading, Math and Writing scores.